sthodla/Indeed_DS_Jobs/README.md

-MSDS 593 Data Visualization Final Project
+# Project Goals

-Job Market for Data Scientist in the US
+To analyze the Data Science Job Market using job postings scraped from Indeed.com.
+This project was done in collaboration with my fellow classmate Shrikar Thodla.